 History of Army ROTC at Loyola

 The importance of military training was realized by the President and the Board of Regents of Loyola University Chicago during World War II.
 The appalling fact was that few graduates of Loyola rose to be officers.
-Although well educated, these graduates had had no training in military skills and consequently were unable to compete with other draftees who had a little military training.
-Therefore, nearly all of them completed military service in the enlisted status.
+Although well educated, these graduates had had no training in military skills and consequently were unable to compete with other draftees who had some military training.
+Therefore, nearly all Loyola University Chicago students and graduates who were drafted or volunteered during the war completed military service as enlisted soldiers, rather than commissioned officers.

-Accordingly, the Loyola University Chicago President, Rev. James T. Hussey, S.J., decided to submit an application for an Army Reserve Officers Training Unit in 1946.
-The War Department approved the request, and an ROTC unit was established on July 1, 1947, to produce Infantry officers and Medical officers.
-The first students enrolled in September, 1948, forming a cadet corps of one hundred in strength.
-The Loyola University Drill Team was established in 1949; the first cadets were commissioned in School Year 1949-1950.
+Accordingly, Loyola University Chicago President Rev. James T. Hussey, S.J., decided to submit an application for an Army Reserve Officers Training Unit in 1946.
+The War Department approved the request, and an ROTC unit was established on July 1, 1947, to produce Infantry and Medical officers.
+The first cadets of Loyola University Chicago's "Rambler"Battalion enrolled in September 1948, forming a cadet corps of one hundred in strength.
+The Loyola University Drill Team was later established in 1949, and in 1950 Loyola's ROTC program commissioned its very first group of officers.

 Photo courtesy Loyola Web Archives